Xilinx/kria-dashboard/README.md

   sudo pip3 install bokeh==2.1

-  note: after 6/23 - this project only works with 2021.1

 To install Bokeh on 2021.1:

   sudo pip3 install panel

 to execute, copy all the files onto a directory on SOM platform in a folder (lets say we name it som_dashboard), and then execute from that directory:

-  sudo bokeh serve --show --allow-websocket-origin=*IP_ADDRESS*:5006 som_dashboard/
+  '''sudo bokeh serve --show --allow-websocket-origin=*IP_ADDRESS*:5006 som_dashboard/'''

 in a browser go to the following url: